astral-sh/ruff/crates/red_knot_test/README.md

 ### Configuring search paths and kinds

-The red-knot TOML config format hasn't been designed yet, and we may want to implement support in the test framework for configuring search paths before it is designed.
+The red-knot TOML configuration format hasn't been designed yet, and we may want to implement support in the test framework for configuring search paths before it is designed.
 If so, we can define some configuration options for now under the `[tool.knot.tests]` namespace.
-In the future, perhaps some of these can be replaced by real red-knot config options; some or all may also be kept long-term as test-specific options.
+In the future, perhaps some of these can be replaced by real red-knot configuration options; some or all may also be kept long-term as test-specific options.

-Other future planned changes to configuration include:
+Some configuration options we will want to provide:

-- We should be able to configure the default workspace root to something other than `/src/` using a `workspace-root` config option.
+- We should be able to configure the default workspace root to something other than `/src/` using a `workspace-root` configuration option.

-- We should be able to add a third-party root using the `third-party-root` config option.
+- We should be able to add a third-party root using the `third-party-root` configuration option.

-- We may want to add additional config options for setting additional search path kinds.
+- We may want to add additional configuration options for setting additional search path kinds.

 Paths for `workspace-root` and `third-party-root` must be absolute.